Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

 The refinement parameters, used in Figure~\ref{fig:refinementScheme} and in other refined results with unspecified values, were chosen based on a convergence analysis.
-The analysis performed at Ra$=10^6$, Pr$=100$ and $n=0.6$ would need to be repeated for other cases with a significant differences in boundary layer thickness and other flow characteristics.
+The analysis performed at $\mathrm{Ra}=10^6$, $\mathrm{Pr}=100$ and $n=0.6$ would need to be repeated for other cases with a significant differences in boundary layer thickness and other flow characteristics.
 Refinement parameters have been individually varied for different border densities with the results shown in Figure~\ref{fig:refineParameterConvergence}.

-We assume that a further refinement in parameters would not lead to significant changes and norm the Nusselt number, shown in the upper graphs, to the best value.
-Normed values allow for comparison between cases with a different maximum density and conveniently show the relative offset in value.
+We assume that a further refinement in parameters would not lead to significant changes and therefore we norm the Nusselt number, shown in the upper graphs, to the best present value.
+Normalized values allow for comparison between cases with a different maximum density and conveniently show the relative offset in value.

-The $h_2$ sweep is calculated with a band width $w=0.05$ that is wide enough to not have a meaningful impact on the results as established in the following paragraph.
-The resulting Nusselt numbers, shown in the upper left graph of Figure~\ref{fig:refineParameterConvergence}, are relatively unaffected by the central internodal density $h_2$, as long as it is sufficiently small to ensure numerical stability.
-Results are stable, with variations within 1\%, until $h_2 = 0.04$ and then quickly diverge with solution procedure terminating prematurely due to numerical instability for even larger values.
-We chose $h_2=0.025$ as the optimal trade-off between the exponentially rising node count, shown in the lower left graph of Figure~\ref{fig:refineParameterConvergence}, for smaller, and a small but apparent variability at higher internodal distances.
+The refinement ratio $\frac{h_2}{h_1}$ sweep is performed with a band width $w=0.05$ that is wide enough to not have a meaningful impact on the results as established in the following paragraph.
+The resulting Nusselt numbers, shown in the upper left graph of Figure~\ref{fig:refineParameterConvergence}, are relatively unaffected by the refinement ratio, as long as the resulting $h_2$ is small enough to ensure numerical stability.
+Results are stable, with variations within 1\%.
+We chose $\frac{h_2}{h_1} = 20$ as a conservative choice for refinement aggressiveness, corroborated with Figure~\ref{fig:refineSupportSize} for the selected support size.
+The conservative choice of refinement ratio is justified by the graph of computational node count dependence, shown in the lower left graph of Figure~\ref{fig:refineParameterConvergence}, where we can see that further increasing refinement ratio leads to diminishing reduction in the number of computational nodes.
+This analysis as also used to set the $h_{\mathrm{max}} = 0.05$ based on refinement ratios where stable solution was no longer achieved.